 We can observe that it takes ~600ms for Auth0 to get the response from Auth0.
 Running this operation several more times yields a result of ~500ms on average.
-The additional idle time that we wait for the response, affecting us in a higher cost, and user experience.
+The additional idle time that we wait for the response, affecting us at a higher cost, and damaged user experience.

 Optimizing the performance with Lambda and Auth0

-At this point, there are few things we can do in order to optimize the performance:
+At this point, there are a few things we can do in order to optimize the performance:

 - Caching data (AKA memoization) – The user profile changes rarely, so there is no reason to request the same profile from Auth0 every time.
 Instead, we can store a dictionary where user_id is mapped to his profile and the timestamp of the last update.
 If this timestamp is up to date, we could use the cached data.
 Otherwise, we can send a new request.
 It improves the duration drastically (when using a cache it’s 0 milliseconds!).

 For every component of the application’s architecture, there are several APIs to choose from.
 This list summarizes some key metrics to evaluate:

 - Integration – How easy is it to start work with the service?
 Does it have a library for the programming language I’m using?

 - Performance – How fast will this API react?